MLB proposes changes to intentional walks, strike zone

 Both proposals are part of MLB's attempts to streamline what commissioner Rob Manfred often refers to as "pace of action."
 But the two changes would have far different impacts.

 Getting rid of the old-fashioned intentional walk would eliminate about a minute of dead time per walk.
-In an age in which intentional walks actually have been declining -- to just 932 all last season (or one every 5.2 games) -- that time saving would be minimal.
+In an age in which intentional walks actually have been declining -- there were just 932 all last season (or one every 2.6 games) -- that time savings would be minimal.
 But MLB sees the practice of lobbing four meaningless pitches as antiquated, so eliminating them would serve as much as a statement as it would a practical attempt to speed up the game.

-Neither side is certain yet how players will respond to the new proposals, but sources indicate the change in the intentional-walk rule is more likely to be approved for this season than the raising of the strike zone.
-Players have mixed feelings about the redefined strike zone for obvious reasons.
-Shrinking the zone helps hitters and hurts pitchers, so if there is a path to a consensus among players, it is difficult for either side to see one developing in the next couple of weeks.
+Neither side is certain yet how players will respond to the new proposals, but sources indicate that the change in the intentional-walk rule is more likely to be approved for this season than the raising of the strike zone.
+Players have mixed feelings about the redefined strike zone; shrinking the zone helps hitters and hurts pitchers, so if there is a path to a consensus among players, it is difficult for either side to see one developing in the next couple of weeks.

 Sources said MLB presented the two proposals to the union in late January, after they were agreed to by both its competition committee and playing-rules committee.
 If the changes sound familiar, it's because, as ESPN.com reported last May, MLB also felt out the union on both proposals last year, sources said.